hapax/hapax.github.io/assets/chandra.md

 Once we start adding more, the electrons repel, and things become dramatically more complicated.
 In other words, an atom is not a Fermi gas!
-Rather than trying to derive chemistry from first principle, we will ignore all these difficulties, and revamp the Bohr model into something easier to use.
+Rather than trying to derive chemistry from first principles, we will ignore all these difficulties, and streamline Bohr and de Broglie's insights into something we can use.

-One complication in hydrogen is the existence of different radii.
+Another complication in hydrogen is the existence of different radii $r_n$.
 Instead, we are going to fix a *single* orbit, of circumference $L = 2\pi r$.
 Then the Bohr-de Broglie quantisation condition becomes